Arnoways/PythonBot_docker/README.md

   *find out container's id: docker-compose ps*

 ### Test the code you just modified
 The PythonBot folder is mounted as a volume directly in the container, so the code is the same.
-Howerver you might have to restart the application in order to see your modification.
+However you might have to restart the application in order to see your modification.